-We have a department at EPB&B entirely dedicated to bonding
+We have a department at EPB&B entirely dedicated to bonds.

 |EPB&B bond manager Jim Ewald|

-This full-service team is prepared to provide you these types of bonds:
+This full-service team is prepared to provide you these types of bonds/surety bonds:

 Articles in this category